floweredscarf/su25/about.md

 attend, the lecture video will be posted promptly.

 ### Instructor Lab
-There will be instructor-taught labs on Tuesday and Thursday.
-These will largely consist of instructor lecturing and covering content relevant to that day's lab assignment.
-Instructor Labs will also be held in person, and a recording of the lab will be posted promptly after its conclusion.
+There will be instructor-taught labs on Tuesday and Thursday held in **VLSB 2050** These will largely consist of instructors lecturing and covering content relevant to that day's lab assignment.
+Instructor Labs will also be webcast synchronously over Zoom, and recording of the lab will be posted promptly after its conclusion.
+These labs will cover material required for the course, and will cover new material separate from the lecture times above.
+It is highly recommended you treat instructor labs like lectures and attend them or watch the recording.

 ### Instructor Office Hours

 Instructor office hours are primarily for conceptual questions and administrative problems.
 The instructors are teachers too: we like teaching, and we’d rather see you as soon as you don’t understand something rather than right before the exam.
+That being said, please direct any debugging questions to lab or normal office hours.
 If you'd like to meet with us and cannot make any of the weekly times, reach out to us privately via the course email.

 In a lab-based course like CS 61BL, we expect that most of the course-related questions will occur during lab or through our course forum.
 For administrative